 4) Convert your website visitors into clients

 Adding a survey widget to your website can help you connect with potential new clients.
 You can use them to learn more about potential clients who come to your site but may never contact you.
-For example, you can discover whether the majority of your clients are retired single men or young families.
+For example, you can discover whether the majority of your clients are retired, single men or young families.
 Knowing this will allow you to tailor content to highlight properties in desirable neighborhoods for these demographics.
 This extra bit of information can allow you to capture the interest of these clients and sell more properties.

 5) Get to know the local community

 One struggle new Realtors may face is getting to know the neighborhoods where they list and show homes.
-It’s important to know more than just average selling prices, school ratings and demographics of your neighborhoods.
+It’s important to know more than just average selling prices, school ratings, and demographics of your neighborhoods.

-Realtor surveys can help you understand the lifestyle and priorities of the community so you can successfully match prospective clients with their dream neighborhood and home.
+A realtor survey can help you understand the lifestyle and priorities of the community so you can successfully match prospective clients with their dream neighborhood and home.